 April 19th, I officially swore-in as a Peace Corps Volunteer.
 After dedicating two years of my life to getting into the Peace Corps, this was a huge accomplishment and I couldn’t wait to get to my permanent site and put my master’s degree and training to good use.

 On April 26th, I moved to my permanent site – a rural village in the Doti district, four days from Kathmandu by bus.
 I was excited to call this village home for two years, but I will never forget that gut feeling that told me something was wasn’t quite right.
 I tried to convince myself it was just nerves and that all Peace Corps Volunteers feel this way, but sometimes your gut knows best.

 I never could have imagined what the next few months would have in store.
-A horrific bed bug infestation, having to move out of my first host family’s home, spending two weeks in limbo in the district capital, moving in with a new host family, getting fleas, watching my village almost be engulfed by a wildfire, dealing with an assault, illness and injury, navigating integration challenges and experiencing water scarcity first-hand as my village ran out of water.
+A horrific bed bug infestation, having to move out of my first host family’s home, spending two weeks in limbo in the district capital, moving in with a new host family, getting fleas, watching my village almost be engulfed by a wildfire, illness and injury, navigating integration challenges and experiencing water scarcity first-hand as my village ran out of water.
 I found myself in a situation where I could be doing more harm than good and, ultimately, I was evacuated to Kathmandu for several complex reasons.
 I left my village on August 10th not knowing at the time that I would never be back.

 I spent the rest of August in Kathmandu sorting out some medical stuff, eating anything and everything but daal bhaat, playing tourist and visiting with several Volunteers in town while I worked with Peace Corps staff to figure out what was next.

 On August 30th, I was evacuated back to the U.S. After 32 hours of traveling across the world, I stepped off the plane in Tennessee just two hours before my best friend’s wedding and made it just in time.